FRRouting/frr/doc/user/pim.rst

 ==================

 The debugging subsystem for PIM behaves in accordance with how FRR handles debugging.
-You can specify debugging at the enable cli mode as well as the configure cli mode.
+You can specify debugging at the enable CLI mode as well as the configure CLI mode.
 If you specify debug commands in the configuration cli mode, the debug commands can be persistent across restarts of the FRR pimd if the config was written out.